 Ten to 12 fellows train in our accredited fellowship programs each year.
 We have fellowships in all of our sub-specialty areas.
 Most are one-year fellowships but 2-year fellowship opportunities are available as well.
 About half of our residents enter fellowships immediately after graduation.

 We love children and support residents in their efforts to balance work with family life.
 We have several dual physician resident and faculty families and understand the stresses.
 Women residents receive up to 6 weeks of paid maternity leave after delivery.
 Men get 5 working days off for paternity leave.
 The house staff health insurance policy provides full coverage for spouses and children.
 There are several childcare facilities near the hospital and one on-site.
 The training program also has activities during the year where all family members are invited.

 Is there sufficient patient volume so that I can have multiple exposures to a variety of eye diseases and conditions?

 Our patients represent all age groups and all socioeconomic strata and they present with virtually all acute and chronic conditions of the eye.

-With over 65,000 annual patient visits you will see plenty of the most common eye conditions and many of the less common ones as well.
-Our clinical practice serves the general eye care needs of the local community and the subspecialty needs of the region.
+With nearly 64,000 annual patient visits you will see plenty of the most common eye conditions and many of the less common ones as well.
+Our clinical practice serves the general eye care needs of the local community and the sub-specialty needs of the region.
 The UIHC is a tertiary care center and our department receives referrals for specialized services from Iowa and neighboring states.
 Some patients travel from outside the continent to be seen by our physicians.